 Best Thermos for Soup: Maxso 2-Pack

-Maxso insulated thermoses ($37) are the perfect lunch companion for soups on and off the trail.
-The size and functionality of each of the thermoses can give you the confidence to store these anywhere in your pack or lunchbox.
+Maxso insulated thermoses ($46) are the perfect lunch companions for soup on and off the trail.
+The size and functionality of each can give you the confidence to store these anywhere in your pack or lunchbox.

 There’s one larger and one smaller thermos in the two-pack, and it comes with one foldable spoon.
-The containers are designed with a nonslip bottom and an easy-open air-pressure system that even your kids could get used to using correctly.
+The containers are designed with a nonslip bottom and an easy-open air-pressure system even your kids could get used to.
 For the price, these are excellent thermoses for soups and drinks alike.

-- Pros: Integrated spoon, nonslip design, heat retention
+- Pros: Integrated spoon, nonslip design, good heat retention

 - Cons: Only one spoon included, difficult to clean

-Best Thermos for Kids: Simple Modern Insulated Bottle
+Best Thermos for Kids: Takeya Kids Insulated Water Bottle

-If you bring your kids along for outdoor adventures or they need a new thermos for school, the Simple Modern Insulated Bottle ($17-40) is an extremely functional design.
-The 14-ounce bottle is small enough for them to carry themselves and for most kids to easily handle.
+If you bring your kids along for outdoor adventures or if they need a new thermos for school, the Takeya Insulated Water Bottle ($25) is an extremely functional design.
+This durable bottle comes in both 14- and 16-ounce versions and is small enough for kids to easily handle and carry themselves.

-It’s useful for holding cold liquids for hours, and your kids won’t have to worry about opening and closing the top because it has a straw.
-The straw makes it easy for kids to drink, with no tilting necessary.
-It’s leakproof when the straw nozzle is in the closed position, so be sure that it’s closed all the way before putting it in a pack.
+It’s useful for holding cold liquids for hours, and your kids won’t have to worry about opening and closing the top because it has a built-in straw.
+The straw makes it easy for kids to drink with no tilting necessary.
+It’s leakproof when the straw nozzle is in the closed position, so be sure it’s closed all the way before putting it in a pack.
+Plus, this bottle comes with a sturdy attachment point that can be easily clipped to a backpack.

-The only downside to these insulated bottles is that they’re meant for drinking cold beverages; they aren’t designed for hot liquids.
-Because of the design, the heat causes pressure that could make the bottle leak or spill.
+The only downside to this insulated bottle is it’s only meant for drinking cold beverages; it’s not designed for hot liquids.
+Because of the straw design, heat causes pressure that could make the bottle leak or spill.

 - Pros: Straw nozzle, handle on lid, multiple size options